At halfway mark, grades for Trump are mixed in county he flipped red in 2016

 “Walls work,” she added.
 “Gates work.
 Anything you put up will work.”

-But some question whether the man that some took a chance on in 2016 will ever find success in Washington, and whether the president’s dreams for a border wall are even possible.
+But some question whether the man on whom some took a chance on in 2016 will ever find success in Washington, and whether the president’s dreams for a border wall are even possible.

 “Trump has his good days and his bad days, but sometimes I don’t know where he comes up with his ideas,” said Roy Ondish, 57, a welder who lived in Wilkes-Barre his entire life and voted for Clinton in 2016.